E.W. Scripps (SSP)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, E.W.
-Scripps’s ROIC decreased by 4.1 percentage points annually over the last few years.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+Unfortunately, E.W.
+Scripps’s ROIC has stayed the same over the last few years.
+If the company wants to become an investable business, it must improve its returns by generating more profitable growth.

 10. Balance Sheet Risk

 11. Key Takeaways from E.W.
-Scripps’s Q3 Results
+Scripps’s Q4 Results

-We enjoyed seeing E.W.
+It was encouraging to see E.W.
 Scripps beat analysts’ EBITDA expectations this quarter.
-On the other hand, its EPS missed.
-Overall, this was a mixed quarter.
-The stock remained flat at $2.04 immediately after reporting.
+We were also happy its revenue narrowly outperformed Wall Street’s estimates.
+Overall, this was a solid quarter.
+The stock remained flat at $3.63 immediately following the results.

 12. Is Now The Time To Buy E.W.
 Scripps?

 We cheer for all companies serving everyday consumers, but in the case of E.W.
 Scripps, we’ll be cheering from the sidelines.
-To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-On top of that, E.W.
-Scripps’s Forecasted free cash flow margin for next year suggests the company will fail to improve its cash conversion, and its declining EPS over the last five years makes it a less attractive asset to the public markets.
+While its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

 E.W.
-Scripps’s EV-to-EBITDA ratio based on the next 12 months is 1.1x.
-While this valuation is reasonable, we don’t see a big opportunity at the moment.
-There are more exciting stocks to buy at the moment.
+Scripps’s EV-to-EBITDA ratio based on the next 12 months is 6.2x.
+This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
+There are superior stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.